2092065k/GraphSimilarity/README.md

 pip install graphSimilarity

-## The expected input data format is as folows:
+## The expected format for an input file of graphs is as follows:

 - a single integer on a line denotes the start of a new graph and signifies how many nodes are in the graph

 - an integer and a float on a line denote the ID of a node and its weight

-- three integers on line denote an edge with its source node, destination node and weight
+- three integers on a line denote an edge with its source node, destination node and weight